 I took notes from popular love ballads by anguished singers.
 I watched romantic movies like I was studying for an exam.
 I consoled my heartbroken friends who cried over a broken heart.
 It didn’t long before I came to the obvious realisation that love always resulted in heartbreak.

 I entered the first year of college ready to take on dating like a soldier ready for war.
-In one of my classes, I became friends with a playful extravert who was goofy, hilarious and sweet.
+In one of my classes, I became friends with a playful extravert who was goofy and sweet.
 Over time, our friendship began to grow into a relationship.
-The moment I realised where it was going, I took a deep breath and examined the situation.
-I dipped my toes in, pausing to re-assess.
-While I sat on the shore, concentrated and serious, I looked over at him to see how he was handling this situation.
-I watched in disbelief as he bolted across me and cannonballed in.
-He laughed and beckoned that I join him.
-He was looking at me like, ‘what’s the hold up?
-Get in here!’
-To me, this was the most serious thing in the whole world.
-I could not believe he would dive in without even taking a moment to assess or analyse!
-It was the most foreign and bizarre concept to me.
+The moment I realised where it was going, I took a deep breath and examined the situation and possible risks.
+I cautiously entered, pausing often to re-assess.
+As I slowly inched forward, treating our new relationship like I was walking over a field with hidden mines, he didn’t even waste a second before diving in.

 We ended up dating for a year or so.
 He was spontaneous and fun and knew how to make me laugh so hard I’d fall to the floor in tears.
 He was friends with everybody and loved being the centre of attention.
 But over time, I felt plagued in fear that I was settling too early.
 I started becoming curious about what else was out there.
 I saw my love life like a voyage across the seas, setting sail to explore different places and ideas.
 I could not possibly set up permanent base on the first place I stumbled upon.
 I wanted my heart to be set free and experience what else was out there.